falsesalvation/FalseSalvation/README.md

-   🪽  𝘚𝘵𝘢𝘵𝘶𝘴 ・ De𝖺𝖽? ✿ " „„ *Please Parrot, Please give that to me before you hurt yourself..* " ꒦
+_ _    🪽  𝘚𝘵𝘢𝘵𝘶𝘴 ・ De𝖺𝖽? ✿ " „„ *Please Parrot, Please give that to me before you hurt yourself..* " ꒦

 ![](https://cdn.discordapp.com/attachments/990114425505734716/1517477927523061760/8144548261fa065bc501b8d34f22126d.jpg?ex=6a366cf3&is=6a351b73&hm=ec8f7075aa9530829d3ad63c0a501f4cee0c39308f2237b8fd88b33b31389a15&)
 _ _                           𖥻 🌊 ៸៸ **F`o`r`g`o`t`t`e`n S`i`n`n`e`r` ？！** 𓂃୭

 _ _                           ៹ ‹𝟹 *Helloo!
 Salvation is here but you can call me Anzhel for those who don't know me yet.
-I won't friended with anyone under 16 due to the fact I'm an adult 18+ !! not 21+ btw but ANTI akan Psychadelie is an exception like top exception. also Skylar/Aaron is an exception because I thought he was 16 but actually under 16.*
+I won't friended with anyone under 16 due to the fact I'm an adult 18+ !! not 21+ btw but ANTI aka Psychadelie is an exception like top exception. also Skylar/Aaron is an exception because I thought he was 16 but actually under 16.*